citruscaesar/geovision/docs/pipeline.md

   * temporal: (table): [:time_of_capture, :time_of_overpass, ...]
   * additional: (table): [:radiometric_information, :sensor_calibration_information, :data_format_and_decoding_information, ...]

-The cleaning steps should result in a task specific dataset with a clearly defined task, such as multiclass classification, multilabel classification, binary segmentation, etc., which differs from more generalized versions of the dataset, such as a localization dataset with multiple bboxes per image which can always be used as a multilabel classification dataset, stored with both kinds of labels simultaneously.
+The cleaning steps should result in a dataset with a clearly defined task with one kind of label, such as multiclass classification, binary segmentation, etc., which differs from more generalized versions of the dataset, such as a localization dataset with multiple bboxes per image which can always be used as a multilabel classification dataset, stored with both kinds of labels simultaneously.
 It should also be stored in one of several storage formats (e.g. Imagefolder, Memory Mapped Numpy Arrays, HDF5, Zarr, LMDB, etc.) with the metadata attatched as tables.
 It is clear then that the extraction and transformation steps are (mostly) unique to each dataset and it's intended purpose, thus it's not wise to try to generalize them.